-Click is a physical coding platform that utilizes smart devices as component pieces.
-These code blocks can then be connected to form programs.
+Click is a physical coding platform that utilizes smartphones as pieces of code.
+These smartphones can then be connected to form programs.

-3) Coding classes focused on lectures and demonstrations with little realtime feedback on the level of student understanding.
+1) Coding classes focused on lectures and demonstrations with little realtime feedback on student understanding.

-Taking inspiration from this activity, I built a concept around group coding.
+Taking inspiration from the teacher's activity, I built a concept around group coding.
 Each student would have the responsibility to contribute a block of code in order to build a program.
-Those who were not contributing the next block of code would still be able to participate in deciding what code should come next.

-The consensus building process for each block of code would natrually turn all students into both teachers and learners.
+The consensus building process for each block of code would naturally turn all students into both teachers and learners.